-How often do you look at your to do list, only to feel swamped by the sheer amount that you have to do?
+How often do you look at your to-do list, only to feel swamped by the sheer amount that you have to do?
 The same can happen with your goals.
 Set too many and you can end up feeling hopeless and that you are never going to get where you need to be.
 Instead, focus on those things that seem urgent to you right there.
 You are much more likely to get to the end.

 Set SMART goals

 Have you ever completed some form of performance report at work?
 If you have, then chances are that you might have had to consider the idea of SMART.
-SMART means that you set goals that are Specific, Measurable, Attainable, Relevant and Time Bound.
-Essentially, you need to think about particular things that you can measure as they progress.
+SMART means that you set goals that are Specific, Measurable, Attainable, Relevant and Time-Bound.
+Essentially, you need to think about the particular things that you can measure as they progress.
 They need to be relevant to your bigger picture and also something that you can complete in good time.
 Paying attention to this concept means that you are much more likely to succeed.

 Write them down

-Whilst it is great to think about goals that you have for your business, there is something much more final about writing them down.
+Whilst it is great to think about the goals that you have for your business, there is something much more final about writing them down.
 Perhaps it is the physical act of writing, an act that commits you to achieving the goal, or the fact that when you feel that you are flagging, that you can re-read it and find a whole new push towards getting there.

-The main thing to think about when it comes to setting goal is to stick at it.
+The main thing to think about when it comes to setting a goal is to stick at it.
 It is going to be hard at times, anything that is worth doing is, so keep on plugging away and you will get there!
 By this time, you may find that you need to set some new goals!

 As a parent, setting up a business can be just as worrying a time as exciting.
 You will want to make sure that your business is a success, not to mention that it doesn’t have a detrimental effect on your family.